 Did you think that the TikTok pasta recipe was a passing fad?
 You thought wrong!
 Find out how, with just a few ingredients, a baking pan and an oven, you can prepare tasty baked feta pasta to feed a family or yourself in a pinch.

-If you love food and you’re socially media savvy, you’ve surely come across the TikTok pasta recipe.
+If you love food and you’re social media savvy, you’ve surely come across the TikTok pasta recipe.
 It’s the one where a roasting pan is loaded with a layer of cherry tomatoes before a block of feta is placed in the center.

 To make this social media phenomenon, home cooks roast tomatoes and feta in an oven on high heat until the tomatoes are caramelized and the feta is soft.
 All that’s left to do is mix the baked ingredients and add cooked pasta.

 That’s how easy it is to make baked feta pasta.

 The finished result is a meatless wonder – a combination where the salty, sheepy feta mixes with sweet and slightly acidic tomatoes to create a creamy sauce that blends wonderfully with bite sized pasta.